ali-abdollahzadeh/wpml-ai-translation-tool/readme.txt

 1. Upload the plugin folder `chatgpt-wpml-translator` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Go to **Settings → ChatGPT WPML** and enter your OpenAI API key.
+3. Go to **Settings → AI-Powered WPML** and enter your OpenAI and/or Gemini API keys.
 4. Make sure WPML is installed and configured with your desired languages.
 5. Create or update a post — translations will be generated automatically.